 - Eligibility: High school seniors with financial need who plan to attend a four-year college

 Applicants to this need-based scholarship are judged on their scholarship and leadership abilities.
-In total, 500 scholarships are awarded across the country totally $2.44 million, and award amounts (over four years) range from $4,000 to $50,000.
+Each year, 500 scholarships are given out across the country, with award amounts (over four years) ranging from $4,000 to $50,000.
 Applications must be submitted to the Elk Lodge closest to your home address, so make sure to research the Elk Lodges in your area before you apply.

 - Eligibility: US high school seniors who plan to attend a four-year US college

-The Gates Scholarship aims to help scholastically-outstanding minority high school seniors reach their full potential.
-300 students each year receive a scholarship covering the full cost of attendance (including tuition, fees, room, board, books, and transportation) that is not already covered by other financial aid and expected family contribution.
-Read more about the Gates Scholarship and how to win it here.
+The Gates Scholarship aims to help scholastically outstanding minority high school seniors reach their full potential.
+Every year, 300 students receive a scholarship covering the full cost of attendance (including tuition, fees, room, board, books, and transportation) that is not already covered by other financial aid and expected family contribution.
+Read more about the Gates Scholarship and how to win it in our complete guide.

-- Eligibility: US minority high school seniors who are Pell-eligible (Pelligible?) and have a minimum cumulative weighted GPA of 3.3 on a 4.0 scale (or equivalent)
+- Eligibility: US minority high school seniors who are Pell-eligible (Pelligible?), have a minimum 3.3/4.0 GPA, and plan to attend a four-year US college